cysouw/diathesis/text/c07_reflexive.md

 The verb *ersparen* 'to save money' has a free reflexive [@next a,b].
 The same verb can also mean 'to spare somebody something'.
 In that meaning it takes dative and accusative arguments [@next c].

 ::: ex
 a.
-Er hat alles erspart.
+Er hat viel von seinem Verdienst erspart.^[Attested online at https://www.dwds.de/wb/ersparen, accessed 29 July 2022.]
 b.
-Er hat sich alles erspart.
+Ich habe mir etwas erspart.^[Attested online at https://www.dwds.de/wb/ersparen, accessed 29 July 2022.]
 c.
 Er hat mir jede Menge Arbeit erspart.
 :::